Take Wing has been published. It won the Mary Ballard chapbook award, and is a series of linked poems about my

-"Black Ice," a book of poems about my father's dementia and death, as well as the complex relationships between fathers and sons, will come out in October, 2015, from Turning Point Press.
+"Black Ice," a book of poems about my father's dementia and death, as well as the complex relationships between fathers and sons, is out from Turning Point Press.
 Publication Celebration on Oct.
 18th from 6-7 at the Horticulture center of Cabrillo College's Aptos Campus, Santa Cruz, CA.

 After Every Seed came out a nice piece was written by a vet, it's at: http://chrisricecooper.blogspot.com/2013/04/poet-david-allen-sullivan-compassion.html

 Every Seed of the Pomegranate, my book of poems in multiple voices concerning the Iraq war, is out from Tebot Bach: www.tebotbach.org.
 Here's the press release:

 Every Seed of the Pomegranate is a series of poems about the war in Iraq which gives voice not only to the US and Iraqi soldiers caught up in the conflict, but the children, mothers, booksellers, and various civilians who are also affected in both countries.
 The first section of poems focuses on the build-up to war and the horrors of the war itself, while the second section deals with the occupation, the memories, and the international fallout.
 Framing these poems are five angels who comment obliquely on the events.
 Brian Turner, Iraq veteran and author of Here, Bullet and Phantom Noise, says: “Sullivan’s gaze is steeped in compassion for all connected to the combat zone.”
 These poems inhabit the voices of the dead and the damaged, and sing through the carnage.
 By taking on the voices of a wide spectrum of Iraqis and US citizens these poems confront the under-reported voices of the war.
 For example, in one poem an Al Jazeera reporter describes a domestic scene during a bomb campaign:

 and placing them on